 (This recipe was first published in October 2018, and has been updated with new images and instructions)

-Lamb bhuna or 'bhuna ghosht' is a classic lamb curry that is traditionally prepared by slow cooking the lamb with the spices, tomatoes and onions.
-The word 'bhuna' literally translates to saute or stir fry.
-In this recipe, The curry is made with a base of sautéed onions, tomatoes, spices which are cooked in their own liquids, with the need for any added water.
-You will have succulent and tender lamb pieces, and a gravy that is rich enough to coat the lamb chunks beautifully!
+This Instant Pot Lamb Curry is made with a base of sautéed onions, tomatoes, and spices which are cooked in their own liquids, without the need for any added water.
+You will have succulent and tender lamb pieces and a gravy that is rich enough to coat the lamb chunks beautifully!

 List of Ingredients